This article contains a simple tutorial introduction to CANopen, to give you a non-professional and simple explanation of the CANopen protocol.

 Essentially, CANopen is a table that processes data and stores configuration.
 In other words, it is a standardized structure that contains all parameters that describe a CANopen node’s actions.

 The object dictionary is the means of communicating with a CANopen computer.
-E.g., in the manufacturer-specific section of the object dictionary, one might write true to the index, which the system would interpret as an activate signal for acquiring data from a voltage input.
+E.g., in the manufacturer-specific section of the object dictionary, one might write true to the index, which the system would interpret as an activated signal for acquiring data from a voltage input.

-The master, on the other hand, may want to read information from the object dictionary in order to obtain the acquired data or to learn how the system is currently configured.
+The master, on the other hand, may want to read information from the object dictionary to obtain the acquired data or to learn how the system is currently configured.
 Service data objects (SDOs) and Process data objects (PDOs) are the two communication frameworks for accessing the object dictionary.

 Service Data Object